floatinghotpot/casino-server/README.md

 - [x] Scalable: using Redis as message bus and data storage.
 - [x] Open architecture: with Redis as the message bus, easy to interact and extend.
 - [x] Cluster: using node.js cluster, sticky session, and socket.io-redis.
-- [x] Load balancing: using NginX as load balancer.
 - [x] WebSocket protocol: come with javascript client API and web-based demo.
-API in other languages to be implemented.
+- [x] Event logger for server events and user actions.

+TODO List:
+- [ ] Load balancing: using NginX as load balancer.
+- [ ] Client API in other language (priority: C/C++, C#, Java, Objective-C, etc.)
+- [ ] Payment gateway callback URL.
+- [ ] Admin Portal.

 # Architecture #